antarctica/PolarRoute/doc/source/sections/Outputs.rst

     the :ref:`Configuration` section of this document.

-The json object outputed by the CellGrid consist of 3 sections: **config**, **cellboxes** and **neighbour_graph**.
+The json object outputed by the Mesh consist of 3 sections: **config**, **cellboxes** and **neighbour_graph**.

 ::